 - a.
-Minor Alterations are reviewed and decided on by the Town Administrator.
-The Town Administrator may refer any application to the Historic Review Committee that, in their opinion, presents issues that require Historic Review Committee attention.
-Major Alterations are reviewed and decided on by the Historic Review Committee at a public meeting that is not required to be a public hearing. - b.
-In addition to the generally applicable review criteria in Section 15-8-20(i)(4), the following criteria shall be met when deciding on a Historic Overlay District Review: - (i) The following criteria apply to all applications: - 1.
-Compliance with Section 15-2-80(a)(8), Additional Design Standards for All Development. - 2.
-Compliance with the Secretary of the Interior's Standards for the Treatment of Historic Properties.
+Major Alterations are reviewed and decided on by the Historic Preservation Committee at a public meeting that is not required to be a public hearing. - In addition to the generally applicable review criteria in Section 15-8-20(h)(4), the following criteria shall be met when deciding on a Historic District Overlay Review: - (i) The following criteria apply to all applications: - 1.
+Compliance with Section 15-2-80(a)(7), Design Standards for All Development in the Historic District Overlay. - (ii) The following criteria apply to Non-Contributing Property: - 1.

-15-8-40(e) Historic District Overlay Review, Major and Minor Historic District Overlay Review, Major and Minor

-- (ii) The following criteria apply to properties determined to be Non-Contributing by a historic resource survey: - 1.
 Compatibility with the property's current design, materials, features, size, scale and proportion, and massing; or - 2.
-Compatibility with the Historic District Overlay's design, materials, features, size, scale and proportion, and massing. - (iii) The following criteria apply to demolitions of properties determined to be Contributing by a historic resource survey: - 1.
+Compatibility with the Historic District Overlay's design, materials, features, size, scale and proportion, and massing. - (iii) The following criteria apply to total demolition of Contributing Property: - 1.
 The property proposed for demolition is not structurally sound, despite evidence of the owner's efforts to properly maintain it; - 2.
 The property cannot be preserved, restored, rehabbed, or reused on site to provide for any reasonable, beneficial use of the property regardless of any proposed development plan for the property's site or adjacent properties; and - 3.
-The property cannot be practically moved to another site in Town. - (iv) The following criteria apply to partial demolitions of properties determined to be Contributing by a historic resource survey: - 1.
+The property cannot be practically moved to another site in Town. - (iv) The following criteria apply to partial demolition of Contributing Property: - 1.
 The partial demolition is required for the preservation, restoration, or rehabilitation of the property.

-If the application is denied, the applicant may request a Variance as outlined in Section 15-8-40(I).
+If the application is denied, the applicant may request a Variance as outlined in Section 15-8-40(n).